Moving average: Simple moving average

 This means that the moving average filter can be computed quite cheaply on real time data with a FIFO / circular buffer and only 3 arithmetic steps.

 During the initial filling of the FIFO / circular buffer the sampling window is equal to the data-set size thus $k = n$ and the average calculation is performed as a cumulative moving average.

 The period selected ($k$) depends on the type of movement of interest, such as short, intermediate, or long-term.
-In financial terms, moving-average levels can be interpreted as support in a falling market or resistance in a rising market.

 If the data used are not centered around the mean, a simple moving average lags behind the latest datum by half the sample width.
 An SMA can also be disproportionately influenced by old data dropping out or new data coming in.
 One characteristic of the SMA is that if the data has a periodic fluctuation, then applying an SMA of that period will eliminate that variation (the average always containing one complete cycle).
 But a perfectly regular cycle is rarely encountered.

 For a number of applications, it is advantageous to avoid the shifting induced by using only "past" data.
 Hence a central moving average can be computed, using data equally spaced on either side of the point in the series where the mean is calculated.
 This requires using an odd number of points in the sample window.

 A major drawback of the SMA is that it lets through a significant amount of the signal shorter than the window length.
-Worse, it actually inverts it.
 This can lead to unexpected artifacts, such as peaks in the smoothed result appearing where there were troughs in the data.
 It also leads to the result being less smooth than expected since some of the higher frequencies are not properly removed.

+Its frequency response is a type of low-pass filter called sinc-in-frequency.

+Continuous moving average

+The continuous moving average of an integrable function $f: \mathbb{R} \rightarrow \mathbb{R}$ is defined via integration as:

+where the $\varepsilon$ environment $[ x-\varepsilon, x+\varepsilon]$ around $x$ defines the intensity of smoothing of the graph of the integrable function.
+A larger $\varepsilon > 0$ smoothes the source graph of the function (blue) $f$ more.
+The animations below show the moving average as animation in dependency of different values for $\varepsilon > 0$.
+The fraction $\frac{1}{2\, \varepsilon}$ is used, because $2\, \varepsilon$ is the interval width for the integral.
+Naturally, $\lim_{\varepsilon\to0} M_{f,\ \varepsilon}=f$ by fundamental theorem of calculus and L'Hôpital's rule.